gerardog/VisualStudioImportExistingProjects/README.md

 ```
    SolutionGenerator.exe --folder C:\git\SomeSolutionRoot --output MySolutionFile.sln
 ```

+## Deterministic
+This console does not use any kind of random numbers (i.e. it uses sequentially generated Guid's), so the outcome can be easily stored in source-control and the differences between different executions are minimized and should only be related to which projects were added or removed.

 ## Supported Project Types:
 Right now it only supports *.csproj file types.
 It can be extended to other project types by correctly handling the each Project Type GUIDs.